mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ![Cold Start Dependencies](/coldstart-dependencies.png)

 As expected, the dependencies slow the loading down.
-You should keep your Functions lean, otherwise you will pay in seconds for every cold start.
+You should keep your Functions lean, otherwise, you will pay in seconds for every cold start.

 However, the increase in cold start seems quite low, especially for precompiled languages.